SustainabilityEnvironmentClimate change measures

 Okayama Prefecture is known as the “Land of Sunshine” for its low annual rainfall and generally sunny weather.
 The new plant we opened in Kurashiki, Okayama, in April 2022 is equipped with the Company’s first full-fledged in-house power generation system including approximately 3,500 square meters of solar panels on its expansive roof.

-The Kurashiki Plant’s solar power system generated electricity covering 21% of the plant’s total electricity need in fiscal 2023.
+The Kurashiki Plant’s solar power system generated electricity covering 19% of the plant’s total electricity need in fiscal 2024.

 We have also been installing solar panels at other sites.
-As of August 2024, all of our plants and the technical service center have solar panels and are generating their own power.
+As of June 2024, all of our plants and the technical service center have solar panels and are generating their own power.

 Along with improving the efficiency of our production operations, using in-house generated electricity to meet our energy needs is a key step to reducing our CO2 emissions.
 We plan to take this a step further by introducing in-house power generation that uses renewable energy sources to further reduce our environmental impact and greenhouse gas emissions.